Fgeeha/nanocell-csv/README.md

 ![Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](https://i.creativecommons.org/l/by-nc-nd/3.0/88x31.png)

 The Software is provided under the **Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License**, which governs your rights to use, modify, and distribute the Software.
 The full licensing terms are available [here](http://creativecommons.org/licenses/by-nc-nd/3.0/).
+In the instance of conflict between these Terms of Use and the licensing terms, the Terms of Use shall prevail.
 Under this license, you are free to Share (copy and redistribute the material in any medium or format) under the following terms:

 - Attribution - You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 - NonCommercial - You may not use the material for commercial purposes.